alexvanov/HypPenroseDiagrams/README.md

-# Hyperbolidal Carter-Penrose diagrams
+# Hyperboloidal Carter-Penrose diagrams
 by Alex Vano-Vinuales, October 2023.

 This repository contains tools and some data to create conformal Carter-Penrose diagrams, especially oriented to the representation of hyperboloidal slices in the Schwazschild geometry.
-It provides supplementary material to paper [arXiv: 23XX.XXXXX [gr-qc]](website).
+It provides supplementary material for paper [arXiv: 23XX.XXXXX [gr-qc]](website).

 The contained material is the following:
 * Mathematica notebook to create the diagrams.